AISaturdaysLagos/cohort7_classes/Week11__Non_Linear_Models/Readme.md

 I will only be awarding the first person to post his/her answers here on slack.

-If one person answers the two questions, he gets one prize. (so that small will remain for other:wink:)
+If one person answers the two questions, he or she gets one prize. (so that small will remain for other:wink:)

 The 'competition' is valid until Wednesday 17th November 2021.
 After that date, you answer even if it is the first will attract no prize.
 Lets say its contribution to knowledge :joy: